Services / Emergency Light Testing

 Service specification

-Engineer qualificationBS 5266 competent engineer (typically electrician with emergency lighting experience)
+Engineer competenceBS 5266-1:2025 competent (typically electrician with emergency lighting experience)

 Insurance requirementMinimum £1m Public Liability

-Average durationHalf day for small commercial; full day for larger sites
+Average site durationHalf day for small commercial; full day for larger sites

-Certificate formatBranded PDF test report, stored in your account
+Certificate formatBranded PDF test report and updated logbook, stored in your account

 What does the law say about emergency lighting?